 Patrice Rushen

-Patrice Louise Rushen (born September 30, 1954) is an American jazz pianist and R&B singer.
-She is also a composer, record producer, multi-instrumentalist, songwriter, and music director.
+Patrice Louise Rushen (born September 30, 1954) is an American jazz pianist, R&B singer, record producer, multi-instrumentalist, songwriter, and music director.

-Rushen also serves as an ambassador for artistry in education at the Berklee College of Music and the chair of the popular music program at the USC Thornton School of Music.
+Since 2008, Rushen has served as an ambassador for artistry in education at the Berklee College of Music and the chair of the popular music program at the USC Thornton School of Music from 2014 to 2024.

 Biography